University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/ancient_DNA_pop_genomics/prac_part1.md

 ### The Eigensoft format
 :blue_book: PLINK was initially developed for GWAS studies and similar largescale medical genomics studies.
-Another suite of utilities ([Eigensoft](https://github.com/DReichLab/EIG)) was developed for population genomics, and as is often the case, the file formats remained different between the two suites of utilities.
-However, Eigensoft can convert PLINK files into many file formats (including EIGENSTRAT files that we will use in this tutorial) using [CONVERTF](https://github.com/DReichLab/EIG/tree/master/CONVERTF).
+Another suite of utilities ([`Eigensoft`](https://github.com/DReichLab/EIG)) was developed for population genomics, and as is often the case, the file formats remained different between the two suites of utilities.
+However, Eigensoft can convert `PLINK` files into many file formats (including `EIGENSTRAT` files that we will use in this tutorial) using [`CONVERTF`](https://github.com/DReichLab/EIG/tree/master/CONVERTF).

-:blue_book: The EIGENSTRAT files contain more or less the same information as the PLINK files, just in a different format:
+:blue_book: The `EIGENSTRAT` files contain more or less the same information as the `PLINK` files, just in a different format:
 * `.eigenstratgeno`: tab-delimited genotype file with one line per SNP and and genotypes in non-separated columns, with the following genotype coding:
   * `0`: no copies of reference allele
   * `1`: one copy of reference allele